Posted on Tuesday, 1st February 2011 by Grace Massa Langlois

 - Bake, rotating baking sheet halfway through baking, until the surface of the cookies are just set, shiny and crackly, 12-15 minutes.

-Tags: after school treat, afternoon tea, chocolate, chocolate dessert, dessert, desserts, food, individual dessert, individual desserts, kids treat, milk chocolate, quick desserts, Valentine's Day, white chocolate
+Tags: after school treat, afternoon tea, chocolate, chocolate dessert, chocolate recipes, Christmas Cookies, dessert, desserts, desserts for entertaining, entertaining, food, food photography, food photos, Holiday Cookies, individual dessert, individual desserts, kid-friendly, kids recipes, kids treat, milk chocolate, quick desserts, recipes for kids, Valentine's Day, white chocolate